 Responsibility for federal fishery management decision-making is divided between the U.S. Secretary of Commerce (Secretary) and eight regional Fishery Management Councils that represent the expertise and interests of constituent states.
 Regional Councils are responsible for preparing, monitoring, and revising management plans for fisheries needing management within their jurisdiction.
-The Secretary is responsible for collecting and providing the data necessary for the Councils to prepare fishery management plans and for promulgating regulations to implement proposed plans and amendments after ensuring that management measures are consistent with the Magnuson-Stevens Act and with other applicable laws summarized in Appendix B. In most cases, the Secretary has delegated this authority to NMFS.
+The Secretary of Commerce (Secretary) is responsible for collecting and providing the data necessary for the Councils to prepare fishery management plans and for promulgating regulations to implement proposed plans and amendments after ensuring that management measures are consistent with the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and with other applicable laws summarized in Appendix B. In most cases, the Secretary has delegated this authority to NMFS.